BenetManzanaresSalor/LifeStepByStep/README.md

 # Future improvements
-When the project continues, the following improvements will be implemented:
+In the future, the following improvements will be implemented:
 * **Genetic mutations at Entity reproduction**
 * **Statistics related to entities attributes**
 * **More world and entity settings**